 Studio 88 Artist Residency is a space to experiment, play, share, make mistakes and learn in the northern Thai town of Doi Saket.
 Set in a rural landscape just 30 minutes from the cultural city of Chiangmai, Studio 88 gives time and space to focus on creating, rather than producing outputs.

-Studio 88 is now accepting applications for September to December 2019 for residency periods of 1 to 3 months.
-To apply, please download the application form and email it to: email@example.com
+Studio 88 is now accepting applications for 2020 and 2021 for periods of two weeks up to 3 months.
+To apply, please Studio 88 Artist Residency Application Form and email it to: firstname.lastname@example.org

 About the residency